MicrosoftDocs/azure-docs/articles/cosmos-db/how-to-setup-rbac.md

 ## <a id="permission-model"></a> Permission model

 > [!IMPORTANT]
 > This permission model only covers database operations that let you read and write data.
 It does **not** cover any kind of management operations, like creating containers or changing their throughput.
-If you need to authenticate management operations with an AAD identity, you **cannot use any Azure Cosmos DB data plane SDK**.
+This means that you **cannot use any Azure Cosmos DB data plane SDK** to authenticate management operations with an AAD identity.
 Instead, you must use [Azure RBAC](role-based-access-control.md) through:
 > - ARM templates
 > - Azure PowerShell scripts,
 > - Azure CLI scripts,